starcraftman/pakit/docs/pakit_recipes.rst

 I will try not to be too specific about code, for more information on classes mentioned and internal working of pakit see the pydocs starting at `pydoc pakit`.

+Note on convetion used here:

+- When I write *Recipe*, I am referring to the base class at `pakit.Recipe`.
+  You can read about it in the pydocs.
+- When I write *recipe*, I am referring to the general idea of a recipe that pakit uses.
-Note on convetion used here, when I write *Recipe.repos*, Recipe is just a placeholder for the subclass of Recipe you define.
+- When I write *Sub.repos*, Sub is just a placeholder for the subclass name you would use when writing your pakit recipe.
-In this case, I am referring to the repos attribute of the subclass Recipe.
+  In this case, I am referring to the repos attribute of said subclass.

 Annotated Example
 -----------------